anands-repo/hello/README.md

 The models released in this package do not follow this older description in bioRxiv, but follow the description in the paper published at BMC Bioinformatics.

-# Information regarding HELLO code
+# Information regarding HELLO's code and usage

 (NEW) PacBio haplotagged model is available in models directory.
 The source code for running the model is in hello_dev.tar.gz, pending merge.